Chart Color Schemes

 Herberton faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 13.0%, significantly lower than the Australian average of 30.4%.
+The area's university qualification rate is 13.0%, significantly lower than Australia's average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 9.1%, followed by graduate diplomas (2.0%) and postgraduate qualifications (1.9%).
-Vocational credentials are prevalent, with 43.8% of residents aged 15+ holding them, including advanced diplomas (9.6%) and certificates (34.2%).
+Bachelor degrees are the most common at 9.1%, followed by graduate diplomas (2.0%) and postgraduate qualifications (1.9%).
+Trade and technical skills are prominent, with 43.8% of residents aged 15+ holding vocational credentials – advanced diplomas (9.6%) and certificates (34.2%).

 Frequently Asked Questions - Education